Wall Street Breakfast: USMCA Trade Deal Replaces NAFTA

 "#BREAKING: A man was arrested for holding a #HKIndependence flag in #CausewayBay, Hong Kong, violating the #NationalSecurityLaw.
 This is the first arrest made since the law has come into force," according to a tweet from the Hong Kong Police Force.
 The new law stipulates that a person who "undermines national unification" of Hong Kong with the mainland will face punishment of up to life in prison, depending on the severity of the offense.
 The development is likely to add to the recent tensions seen between the U.S. and China.
 Overnight, the FCC officially designated Huawei and ZTE (OTCPK:ZTCOY) as national security threats to "America's communications networks - and to our 5G future."

-Beyond Meat (NASDAQ:BYND) is entering grocery stores in mainland China through a partnership with Alibaba (NYSE:BABA), which will begin selling the meatless burger patties at its innovation-driven Freshippo chain.
-The company already entered the mainland via a restaurant deal with Starbucks (NASDAQ:SBUX) back in April and has expanded its products to Yum China's (NYSE:YUMC) KFC, Taco Bell and Pizza Hut.
-The news may go some way in helping shares of Beyond Meat, which have slipped about 10% over the past week after McDonald's (NYSE:MCD) ended a trial of its meatless burger in Canada.
+Beyond Meat (BYND) is entering grocery stores in mainland China through a partnership with Alibaba (BABA), which will begin selling the meatless burger patties at its innovation-driven Freshippo chain.
+The company already entered the mainland via a restaurant deal with Starbucks (SBUX) back in April and has expanded its products to Yum China's (YUMC) KFC, Taco Bell and Pizza Hut.
+The news may go some way in helping shares of Beyond Meat, which have slipped about 10% over the past week after McDonald's (MCD) ended a trial of its meatless burger in Canada.

-"Mrs. Butterworth's was really architected to resemble a loving grandmother, but we can understand how some people may view it differently, may find it offensive," Conagra Brands (NYSE:CAG) CEO Sean Connolly told CNBC, explaining the company's brand review.
+"Mrs. Butterworth's was really architected to resemble a loving grandmother, but we can understand how some people may view it differently, may find it offensive," Conagra Brands (CAG) CEO Sean Connolly told CNBC, explaining the company's brand review.
 "The horrific violence, the racial justice, we and other companies have to up our game when it comes to diversity and inclusion, and that starts with listening and it starts with being more aware and sensitive."
-Aunt Jemima (NASDAQ:PEP), Uncle Ben's and Cream of Wheat (NYSE:BGS) have also revealed plans to rebrand in recent weeks, while several companies have either pulled or said they will alter the names of their skin-lightening creams.
+Aunt Jemima (PEP), Uncle Ben's and Cream of Wheat (BGS) have also revealed plans to rebrand in recent weeks, while several companies have either pulled or said they will alter the names of their skin-lightening creams.

 What else is happening...